 So take what you see online with a grain of salt.
 Just like many Instagram pics, it’s only a slice of reality.

 Unfortunately, my list excludes the smaller frequent deals that don’t get press coverage.
 For example, friends like Matt Giovanisci who sold his Amazon affiliate marketing site Roasty Coffee for $55k.
-While impressive, isn’t verifiable by a third-party, so unfortunately is excluded from my list.
+While impressive, it isn’t verifiable by a third-party, so, unfortunately, it is excluded from my list.